 This analysis from Forbes suggests that the Rays’ current highest earner, SP Charlie Morton, would take an additional hit of $215K on his salary of $15 million, while a player earning the league minimum of $555K would pay an additional $9,600 if the Rays were to play 40 games per year in Montreal.
-Once again, the tax effect of such an arrangement would be similar to playing half the season in California (if I lived in California, I would be upset that I was paying such high rates and not receiving universal health care or the same types of social services as Canadians in Ontario and Quebec, who have a similar tax burden).
+Once again, the tax effect of such an arrangement would be similar to playing half the season in California (for what it’s worth, if I lived in California, I would be upset that I was paying such high rates and not receiving universal health care or the same types of social services as Canadians in Ontario and Quebec, who have a similar tax burden).

 FATCA and FBAR